 - ask you to set up a password or PIN number over the phone

 - ask you to call a premium rate number, such as those starting 09 or 087

 How your information will be used

-All information you provide to the NHS Test and Trace service is confidential.
+All information you provide to NHS Test and Trace or the NHS COVID-19 app is confidential.

 No one who is contacted will be told your identity.